hieuvp/learning-terraform/01-vpc-essentials/README.md

 ### Failover

-> Failover is a backup operational mode in which the functions of a system component are assumed by secondary system components when the primary component becomes unavailable through either failure or scheduled down time.
+> Failover is a backup operational mode in which the functions of a system component are assumed by secondary system components when the primary component becomes unavailable through either failure or scheduled downtime.

 ### High Availability